 Deep clean your skin with a face mask that has charcoal as the main ingredient.
 These kinds of face masks help to deep cleanse and minimise your pores.
 This in turn makes your skin feel soft, supple and refreshed.

 Tip: You only need to use face masks with activated charcoal once a week, too much use may dry out the skin - which also means your products will last for ages!

 Control Oily Skin

 Do you have oily skin?
 Skincare ranges with activated charcoal as the main ingredient may be your new go-to products!
-Look out for charcoal cleansers, face masks, pore strips and face washes to help keep the unwanted shine at bay.
+Look out for charcoal soap, cleansers, face masks, pore strips and face washes to help keep the unwanted shine at bay.

 Add Volume in Your Hair